tigert/blender-virtual-studio/README.md

-# blender-virtual-studio
+# Blender virtual studio
-A simple Blender file to explore lights and shadows with the Cycles renderer preview Includes a few pre-defined lights and a backdrop and a simple table with a professionally trained Test Garden Gnome.
+A simple [Blender](http://www.blender.org) scene to explore lights and shadows with the Cycles renderer preview Includes a few pre-defined lights and a backdrop and a simple table with a professionally trained Test Garden Gnome.
+This is very quick, and there are likely other more advanced versions around, but as I am learning Blender as I go, this is what I have so far :-)

 ## Overview